 Near Chincoteague Island in Accomack County, Virginia — The American South (Mid-Atlantic)

 Location.
-37° 54.204′ N, 75° 20.337′ W. Marker is near Chincoteague Island, Virginia, in Accomack County.
-Marker is on Wildlife Loop when traveling east.
+37° 54.669′ N, 75° 21.375′ W. Marker is near Chincoteague Island, Virginia, in Accomack County.
+Marker can be reached from Beach Access Road north of Boat Ramp Access Road, on the right when traveling south.
+Public access only via short Lighthouse Trail footpath.
 Touch for map.
 Marker is in this post office area: Chincoteague Island VA 23336, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on October 24, 2016.
 This page originally submitted on October 17, 2016, by Michael C. Wilcox of Winston-Salem, North Carolina.
-This page has been viewed 156 times since then and 9 times this year.
-Photos: 1, 2, 3, 4, 5, 6. submitted on October 17, 2016, by Michael C. Wilcox of Winston-Salem, North Carolina.
+This page has been viewed 208 times since then and 4 times this year.
+Photos: 1, 2, 3, 4, 5, 6, 7, 8, 9. submitted on October 17, 2016, by Michael C. Wilcox of Winston-Salem, North Carolina. • Bernard Fisher was the editor who published this page.